ShirazuShirazu/fw_data_store/README.md

 # fw_data_store
 A python library for database handling with Create-Read-Delete functions.

+(Kindly note : The unit test for this library is saved as unit_test.ipynb and was done in a python notebook file (.ipynb) which can be accessed through Jupyter Notebooks, Google colab or Github itself.
+Thank you.)

 ###### Language written in: Python
 ###### OS used: Windows
+###### package location : data_store

 data_store provides basic database handling functions like, Create,Read and Delete.
 The data is stored as key-value pairs in a JSON format.